 The Valley of a Thousand Hills is an exceptionally scenic hilly area west of Durban.
 It's name is derived from the hills dotted around the valley looking down from vantage points.
 We also visit a cultural site.

-The Drakensberg Mountain range is the country's grandest and has its highest point, where it forms the border between KwaZulu Natal and Lesotho.
-The name literally means 'Dragon', derived from the breath-taking high jagged basalt cliffs bearing a similarity to the back of a dragon.
-The Zulu people call it the 'Ukhahlamba', (Barrier of Spears).
-On our two day tour we explore the southern part of these mountains and drive to the top of the Sani Pass, the highest and most challenging mountain pass in the country, with hair raising bends and breath-taking views, in a four wheel drive vehicle and have lunch in the highest pub in Africa!
+On our two day tour we explore the southern part of the mighty Drakensberg Mountain range and drive to the top of the Sani Pass, the highest mountain pass in the country, with hair raising bends and breath-taking views, in a four wheel drive vehicle and have lunch in the highest pub in Africa!